-Our Board of Directors adopted, and our stockholders subsequently approved, the Cara Therapeutics 2004 Stock Incentive Plan, or the 2004 Plan, in September 2004.
-The 2004 Plan provides for the grant to our officers, directors, employees, consultants and advisors of incentive and nonqualified stock options to purchase our common stock, and also provides for the outright issuance of our common stock through restricted share awards.
+The Company's Board of Directors adopted, and its stockholders subsequently approved, the Cara Therapeutics 2004 Stock Incentive Plan, or the 2004 Plan, in September 2004.
+The 2004 Plan provides for the grant to the Company's officers, directors, employees, consultants and advisors of incentive and nonqualified stock options to purchase its common stock, and also provides for the outright issuance of its common stock through restricted share awards.
 Since the effectiveness of the 2014 Plan in January 2014, no further awards have been allowed to be granted under the 2004 Plan.